Print friendly version

 Epidermolysis bullosa simplex

 Other Names for this Disease

 - Epidermolysa bullosa simplex with muscular dystrophy

 - Epidermolysis bullosa simplex, Dowling-Meara type

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Epidermolysis bullosa simplex.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases, the training of basic and clinical scientists to carry out this research, and the dissemination of information on research progress in these diseases.
 Click on the link to view information on this topic.